nasccped/nasccped/README.md

 Welcome to my resumes branch.

-There are two main files:
+- There are two main files:

-1. [nascc-resume-en.pdf][res-en], an english (USA)
+  - [nascc-resume-en.pdf][res-en], an english (USA)
     version of my personal resume;
-2. [nascc-resume-pt.pdf][res-pt], a portuguese (BR)
+  - [nascc-resume-pt.pdf][res-pt], a portuguese (BR)
     version of my personal resume.
+- And an extra dir:
+  - [cert][cert], for my profissional/academic certificates.

-They both are periodically update.
-Choose the one you prefer 😊
+All dir/files are periodically updated!
+Have fun 😊

 > [!TIP]
 >